Starlight Tools

 Weight equivalent

-Force / g, shown in grams
+Force / g, shown as mass equivalent

 Scaling vs a⁻⁴